Intelligent-Silicon/AutoUnattend/windowsPE.md

 ## Overview

-Windows Preinstallation Environment (Windows PE) is a small operating system where settings for the installation and WinPE are set, like display resolutions, disk partitions, installation partition, licence keys and specific commands.
+Windows Preinstallation Environment (Windows PE) is a small operating system where settings for the installed copy of Windows and WinPE are set, like display resolutions, disk partitions, installation partition, licence keys and specific commands.

 To add out-of-box, boot-critical drivers during an unattended installation, you must make sure that the boot-critical driver is available on preinstallation media.